vitabaks/docs/docs/management/restore.md

 ## Console (UI)

-Restoring a cluster from backup (PITR) through the UI is not yet implemented.
+Restoring a cluster from backup (PITR) is currently supported only through the command line.

 :::tip
-If you're interested in this feature, please consider becoming a [sponsor](/docs/sponsor).
+If you’re interested in having this functionality available through the UI, please consider becoming a [sponsor](/docs/sponsor).
 :::

 ## Command line